Azure/Enterprise-Scale/docs/wiki/FAQ.md

 ### What if we are not ready to make the switch (from MMA) and migrate to AMA, right now?

-Another good question.
-You will need to plan, and complete, the migration to the Azure Monitor Agent as soon as possible as the Log Analytics Agent has retired as [documented here.](https://azure.microsoft.com/updates/were-retiring-the-log-analytics-agent-in-azure-monitor-on-31-august-2024/)
+The log analytics agent (MMA) has retired as documented [here]( https://azure.microsoft.com/updates/were-retiring-the-log-analytics-agent-in-azure-monitor-on-31-august-2024/).
+Cloud ingestion services will gradually reduce support for MMA agents, which may result in compatibility issues over time.
+Ingestion for MMA will remain unchanged until February 1, 2025.
+You need to complete the migration to the Azure Monitor Agent before that date.

 ## Where do I find more information about the Azure Monitor Baseline Alerts initiative included in the Azure landing zones Portal Accelerator?